News and Events

 Whatever path you choose, from those focused on a broad range of excellent schools with low brand recognition to those aimed at the Stanford-Ivy League or MIT-Caltech tier, you need to work with your strengths and look for activities and work that comes naturally out of your strengths and interests, while you also work to balance out or offset your weaknesses.

-If you are a junior, this summer is important.
+If you are a junior, this coming summer is important.
 Consider final opportunities to develop interesting aspects of your persona–of the self that will appear on paper or on a screen.
 A strength or special interest can be an area to differentiate yourself, what is called by some the “spike” in your application.
 It should involve additional work or activities in a particular area of interest and it is best if the spike comes from an authentic interest or concern.
 In recent years, I have had clients work on a variety of ways to differentiate themselves.
 High school sophomores pursuing the tougher admits will hopefully be initiating activities that build that foundation for essays and extracurriculars.

 What that means depends on you–whether you have been coached and molded for Ivy League and Stanford admissions since 8th grade or are a “free range” applicant, just doing well and taking classes you like with applications barely on the horizon.
 One applicant I help who loved sailing started to sail more competitively, traveling to class races beginning in the junior year; another client went beyond normal community service to set up and run a training class in computer and social media use for the large number of unemployed adults in his area; another applicant founded and runs a nonprofit that provides tennis equipment and training for underprivileged youth.
 All of these students had a genuine interest that lay behind the area of emphasis, but the college application process was part of their decision to take if even further.
 On the other hand, your area of emphasis might be the fact that you work to support your family as well as go to school–so don’t assume it takes money as well as time (or the legal help needed to get a nonprofit off the ground) to create the part of your application that sets you apart.